Samaliani/BertTokenizer4D/README.md

 ## 📦 Features

 - Load vocabulary from file or stream
+- Load tokenizer from JSON
+- Load tokenizer from Hugging Face
 - Converts raw text into token ID arrays
+- Decodes tokens into text
 - Compatible with [TONNXRuntime](https://github.com/hshatti/TONNXRuntime) for inference

 ## 📁 Project Structure